CityOfNewYork/CROL-WebApp/README.md

 ### Parsing libraries

-A parser needs to be deployed as a standalone web- application ([See example](https://github.com/CityOfNewYork/addressparser) .
-The response has to to validate according to the relevant section of the JSON Schema it seeks to enricj
+A parser needs to be deployed as a standalone web- application ([See example](https://github.com/CityOfNewYork/addressparser).
+The response has to to validate according to the relevant section of the JSON Schema it seeks to enrich.

 Table of available parsers (as of June 3, 2015)